EDINET-Bench: Evaluating LLMs on Complex Financial Tasks using Japanese Financial Statements¶

 TL;DR¶

-This paper constructs EDINET-Bench, a financial benchmark derived from ten years of Japanese EDINET annual reports, comprising three expert-level tasks—accounting fraud detection, earnings forecasting, and industry classification—and finds that even state-of-the-art LLMs only marginally outperform logistic regression.
+The study constructs EDINET-Bench, a financial benchmark based on ten years of Japanese EDINET annual reports.
+It includes three expert-level tasks: accounting fraud detection, earnings forecasting, and industry classification, finding that even SOTA LLMs only slightly outperform logistic regression.

 Background & Motivation¶

-Limitations of Prior Work: Existing financial benchmarks do not involve expert-level reasoning—such as integrating multiple financial statements and textual passages—and thus fail to assess LLM capability on real-world, high-stakes financial tasks.
+Limitations of Prior Work: Existing financial benchmarks do not involve expert-level reasoning (such as integrating multiple financial statements and text segments) and cannot evaluate the capabilities of LLMs on real high-risk financial tasks.

-Key Challenge: Although LLMs excel at general tasks, financial analysis requires simultaneously processing large volumes of tabular data and textual information while performing complex cross-year reasoning.
+Key Challenge: While LLMs perform excellently on general tasks, the financial domain requires the simultaneous processing of large volumes of tabular data and textual information, along with complex cross-year reasoning.

-Goal: Provide the first open-source Japanese financial benchmark requiring expert-level reasoning, and in particular the first publicly available accounting fraud detection dataset.
+Goal: To provide the first open-source Japanese financial benchmark requiring expert-level reasoning, particularly the first open accounting fraud detection dataset.

-Key Insight: Leveraging ten years of real annual report data from Japan's EDINET system (analogous to the U.S. EDGAR), three challenging tasks are constructed.
+Key Insight: Utilize ten years of real annual report data from the Japanese EDINET system (similar to the US EDGAR) to construct three challenging tasks.

-Core Idea: Real annual reports + expert-level financial tasks = revealing the inadequacy of LLMs in financial reasoning.
+Core Idea: Real annual reports + expert financial tasks = revealing the deficiencies of LLMs in financial reasoning.

 Method¶